-- 1. Place transmission in NEUTRAL. - Check that ENGINE SHUTOFF control is pushed inward, and that HIGH IDLE switch is ON. - Turn ignition switch to START.
+- 1. Place transmission in NEUTRAL. - 2.
+Check that ENGINE SHUTOFF control is pushed in.. - 3.
+Turn ignition switch to START.
 Engine should start within 5 seconds.
 If engine fails to start within 30 seconds, release the starter switch and wait 60 seconds to allow the starter motor to cool before trying again. - As soon as the engine starts, reduce engine speed to low idle.
-After normal oil pressure is indicated, HIGH IDLE may be used to build up air pressure more rapidly. - Do not apply a load to the engine or increase engine speed until oil pressure gauge indicates normal.
-Oil pressure should rise within 15 seconds after engine starts. - 6.
-Operate the engine at low load until all systems reach operating temperatures.
+After normal oil pressure is indicated, HIGH IDLE may be used to build up air pressure more rapidly. - Do not apply a load to the engine or increase engine speed until oil pressure gauge indicates normal. - Operate the engine at low load until all systems reach operating temperatures.
 Check all gauges during warmup period.